mastodon-sc/mastodon-documentation/docs/partD/create_custom_mastodon_detectors.md

 It also has several methods to get and store setting values, and to inform Mastodon about the detector it relates to.

 We don't have to go into details here, but it turns out that the class in charge of running the automated detection and linking processes is called [`TrackMate`](https://github.com/mastodon-sc/mastodon-tracking/blob/master/src/main/java/org/mastodon/tracking/mamut/trackmate/TrackMate.java).
 It stores the detection and linking settings, and will modify the data model.
-We just have to worry about the detection settings, eveything else is taken care of.
+We just have to worry about the detection settings, everything else is taken care of.

 The full class of this descriptor is in the example repository [here](https://github.com/mastodon-sc/mastodon-plugin-example/blob/main/src/main/java/org/mastodon/mamut/example/detection/RandomSpotDetectorDescriptor.java).
 We describe its content below.